Gastric bypass diet: What to eat after the surgery

 Your doctor or a registered dietitian will talk with you about the diet you'll need to follow after surgery, explaining what types of food and how much you can eat at each meal.
 Closely following your gastric bypass diet can help you lose weight safely.

-Diet recommendations after gastric bypass surgery vary depending on where the surgery is performed and your individual situation.
+Diet recommendations after gastric bypass surgery vary depending on your individual situation.

 For the first day or so after surgery, you'll only be allowed to drink clear liquids.
-Sip slowly and drink only 2 to 3 ounces (59 to 89 milliliters) at a time.
-Once you're handling clear liquids, you can start having other liquids, such as skim or low-fat milk.
+Once you're handling clear liquids, you can start having other liquids, such as:

 - Unsweetened juice